 Football Glasses and Goggles

-- Durable Frame Design: The frame must also be able to withstand the impact of a ball.
-Therefore, a frame made out of polycarbonate is the the best choice.
-Frames rated with ASTM F803 standard is the best option.
+Durable Frame Design: The frame must also be able to withstand the impact of a ball.
+A frame made out of PC is the best choice.
+Frames rated with ASTM F803 standard is the best choice.
 This is a government sports safety standard that encompasses all ball/stick sports.
-This rating also ensures lenses are 3mm thick polycarbonate for the best impact resistance.
-A popular choice for baseball is also a shield design where the whole front of the frame is a lens made out of polycarbonate, with temples made of plastic or some other material.
+This rating also ensures lenses are 3mm thick PC for the best impact resistance.
+A popular choice for baseball is also a shield design where the whole front of the frame is a lens made out of PC, with temples made of plastic or some other material.
 This is also a suitable choice, and if you play at different times of the day, the shield can be interchanged with other colors to block sunlight (see Lens colors).
-However, most shields do not meet the ASTM safety rating.
+Yet, most shields do not meet the ASTM safety rating.
 Look for at least ANSI

-- Prescription Lenses: Polycarbonate or Trivex lenses are the only materials that should be used for prescription lenses for safety reasons.
-We are often asked if football shields can be made in prescription.
-The short answer is no, the technology doesn't really exist for this.
+Prescription Lenses: Polycarbonate or Trivex lenses are the materials that should be used for prescription lenses for safety reasons.
+We are often asked if football shields can be in prescription.
+The short answer is no, the technology doesn't exist for this.
 The problem is that shields sit so far from the face and so curved that massive measurements need to be done to compensate the prescription for the angles and distances a shield would have.
 Some technology may be available to professional athletes but not to the general public as the time and mathematics needed to make these puts the costs in the thousands of dollars.